BenMoon/PIPICO_Calculation/Readme.md

 The data is assumed to be a 2D array with your shots / triggers / data to correlate with one another, to be in a row.

-You can provide a square numpy array, or a list with of lists which I usually generate from my data like
+You can provide a square numpy array (values in rows need to be sorted), or a list with of lists (values don't need to be sorted) which I usually generate from my data like
 ```python
 groups = list(data.groupby('trigger number')['tof'].apply(list))